seinecle/nocodefunctions-web-app/README.md

 The license is Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International Public License: https://creativecommons.org/licenses/by-nc-sa/4.0/legalcode

+Most of the functions have their dedicated repository.
+See the [list of all repos](https://github.com/stars/seinecle/lists/opened-with-nocodefunctions) tied to Nocodefunctions.

 ### 5. Respectful of your data
 The data is not stored nor re-used in any way.

 ### 6. Available in 107 different languages
 See [more details]( https://nocodefunctions.com/blog/translated-web-app-in-107-languages-i18n/).

 ### 7. Contributing
 Contributions are welcome: